mikestefanello/pagoda/README.md

 ## Database

 The database currently used is [SQLite](https://sqlite.org/) but you are free to use whatever you prefer.
 If you plan to continue using [Ent](https://entgo.io/), the incredible ORM, you can check their supported databases [here](https://entgo.io/docs/dialects).
-The database-driver and client is provided by [go-sqlite3](https://github.com/mattn/go-sqlite3) and included in the `Container`.
+The database driver is provided by [go-sqlite3](https://github.com/mattn/go-sqlite3).
+A reference to the database is included in the `Container` if direct access is required.

 Database configuration can be found and managed within the `config` package.